gavincyi/gavincyi.github.io/_posts/2025-01-06-the-game-that-microstrategy-is-playing.md

 comments: true
 ---

+<sup>Disclaimer:
+The findings and insights shared in this post are based on my personal research and do not constitute any form of investment advice.
+The information provided is for informational purposes only and should not be considered as a recommendation to buy, sell, or hold any securities.
+Additionally, these findings are independent of my work, and any opinions expressed here do not reflect the views or positions of my current employer(s).
+Always conduct your own due diligence or consult with a financial advisor before making any investment decisions. </sup>

 MicroStrategy (MicroStrategy) has been aggressively acquiring Bitcoin as part of its long term digital asset strategy.
 Michael Saylor has outlined the strategic vision to transform MicroStrategy into a ["Bitcoin Treasury Company"](https://www.microstrategy.com/investor-relations), and even a ["Bitcoin Bank"](https://hackernoon.com/michael-saylor-wants-to-turn-microstrategy-into-a-trillion-dollar-bitcoin-bank).
 In this post, we will examine the 21/21 Plan and the BTC Yield introduced by MicroStrategy, analyzing whether Michael is merely leveraging Bitcoin as a backing asset to sell equity, or if there's more to the strategy.
 Additionally, we'll explore whether this approach is simply a directional bet on Bitcoin prices, and who are placing the bets with MicroStrategy.

 ## 21/21 Plan